andrea-gasparini/cloud-computing-exam-simulator/README.md

 Simple React app to simulate the Cloud Computing written "exam" @ Sapienza University of Rome.

-**DISCLAIMER**: since this simulator has been developed just to have a simple tool working, this code may not be the cleanest in the world, feel free to refactor it and open a PR :)
+**DISCLAIMER**: since this simulator has been developed just to have a simple working tool, this code may not be the cleanest in the world, feel free to refactor it and open a PR :)

 # Dependencies